michael86732/Twitch-Auto-Drops-Points-Claimer/README.md

 4. Click "Load unpacked" in the top left corner.

 5. Select the extension folder that contains the `manifest.json` file.

+The installation link will be provided here once the extension is published on the Chrome Web Store.

 ## 使用方法 / Usage